 The wedding day details are of utmost importance, and so is making sure said details are organized and easy to follow when it’s crunch time!
 It should be top priority that you and your team enter every wedding day with a game plan outlined.
 That is why I created my Game Day Playbook (AKA: Onsite Details) that my team and I come armed with every wedding day.
 It is the lifeline of my business and the one thing that I absolutely could not do without.
-Grab my Free Game Day Playbook today – it will set you and your team up for success so that your client’s big day goes exactly as planned!
+Grab The Game Day Playbook today – it’s fully customizable, ready to use, and will set you and your team up for success so that your client’s big day goes exactly as planned!

 07. Client Checklists